 More evidence of a cover-up involving hundreds of billions

 The following questions need to be answered if Canadians are to receive true justice regarding their contributions to the CPP.
-For most, their contributions represent 10% of their lifetime earnings.
+For most Canadians, their contributions to the CPP represent 10% of their lifetime earnings.

-If Canadians learn that the CPP can likely provide 25-year-olds with a $100,000 CPP pension, in 2026 dollars, young Canadians will:
+If it becomes known that the CPP can likely provide a 25-year-old with a $100,000 CPP pension in 2026 dollars, young Canadians will:

-• Stop investing as much as 15% of thier income with the financial industry,
+• Stop investing as much as 15% of their income with the financial industry,

 Please contact me if you can arrive at any other answer for any of the questions below.